-The subjects for the theses for the next session will be given to the students in November, 1915.
+The subject for the thesis for the next session will be given to the students in November, 1916.
 The attention of the students is called to the fact that the Faculty will require a high standard of excellence in the theses.